FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/admin_troubleshooting_server/admin_troubleshooting_runtime/troubleshoot_catalog.md

     "title": "Troubleshoot the catalog",
     "linkTitle": "Troubleshoot the catalog",
     "weight": "410"
-}## The catalog is full and Transfer CFT{{< TransferCFT/componentlongname  >}} has stopped
+}## The catalog is full and {{< TransferCFT/axwayvariablesComponentLongName  >}} has stopped

 ****Symptom****

 Transfer CFT stops and you cannot restart it.
-To remedy this issue, you can execute the `cftcatal `tool.
+To remedy this issue, you can execute the <span class="code">`cftcatal `</span>tool.

 ****Remedy****

-You can use the `cftcatal `utility to increase the size of the Transfer CFT catalog file without losing information.
+You can use the <span class="code">`cftcatal `</span>utility to increase the size of the Transfer CFT catalog file without losing information.
 In a multi-node environment, this action resizes all nodes.

 ****Example on Windows or Unix****

-Execute the `profile `from the runtime directory and then enter the `cftcatal` command.
+Execute the <span class="code">`profile `</span>from the runtime directory and then enter the <span class="code">`cftcatal`</span> command.
 Modify the number of records when prompted, for example:

 ```
 **cftcatal**